-Type Meeting Officer/Director Subject Est. Compl.
-Emailed Completed Report Ordinary Council 10/08/2021 Maretich, John Raymond Terrace Seven Day Makeover 26/09/2023 17 Kable, Gregory 21/218740 228 14 Jun 2023 This will be discussed with the Councillors in the lead up to William Street.
-Stage 2 which funded through the Streets of
+Туре Meeting Officer/Director Subject Est. Compl.
+Emailed Completed Report Ordinary Council 10/08/2021 Maretich, John Raymond Terrace Seven Day Makeover 26/09/2023 17 228 Kable, Gregory 21/218740 This will Shared 14 Jun 2023 This will be discussed with the Councillors in the lead up to William Street, Stage 2 which funded through the Streets of Shared Spaces grant.

-This will be discussed with the Councillors in the lead up to William Street, Stage 2 which funded through the Streets or Shared Spaces grant.
 There is the possibility to incorporate a Business Boosters Program to create great business vibrancy in Raymond Terrace.

 Type Meeting Officer/Director Subject Est. Compl.
-Emailed Completed User Defined Gutsche, Tammy Kable, Gregory Urgency Motion - Council halls, venues and facilities 30/09/2023 Staff wi 14 Jun 2023 Staff will investigate the current processes for booking a Council managed building and how to incorporate these changes.
+Emailed Completed User Defined Gutsche, Tammy Urgency Motion - Council halls, venues and facilities 30/09/2023 Kable, Gregory 14 Jun 2023 Staff will investigate the current processes for booking a Council managed building and how to incorporate these changes

 Type Meeting Officer/Director Subject Est. Compl.
-Emailed Completed User Defined Maretich, John Kable, Gregory Matter Arising: Medowie Lounge Library - Request the General Manager to prepare a report on potential funding options for a lounge library at Medowie.
-30/09/2023 25 May 2023 Staff will investigate and prepare a report for the 26 September 2023 Council meeting.
+Emailed Completed User Defined Maretich, John Matter Arising: Medowie Lounge Library - Request the General Manager to prepare a report on potential funding options for a lounge library at Medowie.
+30/09/2023 Kable, Gregory 25 May 2023 Staff will investigate and prepare a report for the 26 September 2023 Council meeting.